gradosevic/ag-custom-admin/readme.txt

 All-in-one tool for admin panel customization.
 Change almost everything: admin menu, dashboard, login page, admin bar etc. Apply admin panel themes.

 == Description ==
-With this plugin you can easily customize WordPress **admin panel**, **login page**, **admin menu**, **admin bar** etc. in tiny details and apply free responsive **admin themes**.
+With this plugin you can easily customize WordPress **admin panel**, **login page**, **admin menu**, **admin bar** etc. in tiny details and apply free responsive and commercial **admin themes**.

 * **ADMIN BAR**: Hide or change admin bar items.
 Remove WordPress traces from admin bar.
 Brand it with custom colors.
 * **ADMIN MENU**: Change and remove existing and add custom admin menu items.
 Brand it with custom colors.
-* **ADMIN THEMES**: it was never been so easy to apply free and responsive admin panel themes with just few clicks.
+* **ADMIN THEMES**: It have never been so easy to apply free and commercial responsive admin panel themes with just few clicks.
-* **COLORIZER**: This tool is integrated with AG Custom Admin panel and can be used to change default WordPress admin panel colors, admin bar, admin menu, login page, backgrounds and fonts.
+* **COLORIZER**: This tool is integrated with AG Custom Admin panel and can be used to change default WordPress admin panel colors, admin bar, admin menu, login page, backgrounds and text.
 * **BRANDING**: Brand your admin panel pages with custom content, colors, images and text.
-* **ADMIN PANEL OPTIONS**: There are also dozens of many other admin panel options used to hide or change existing WordPress admin panel and login page items like Dashboard widgets, Help and Screen options, WordPress logos, links, menus etc. See the full list down below.
+* **ADMIN PANEL OPTIONS**: There are dozens of other admin panel options used to improve WordPress UX on admin and login pages items like Dashboard widgets, Help and Screen options, WordPress logos, links, menus etc. See the full list down below.

+= General Settings =
+* Hide "Screen Options" menu
+* Hide "Help" menu

-= Admin Bar Options =
+= Admin Bar Settings =
-* Hide admin bar
+* Hide admin bar completely
-* Hide admin bar, but show only Log Out button
+* Show Log out button only if admin bar is completely hidden
-* Remove admin bar on site pages
+* Hide admin bar on site pages only
-* Replace WordPress logo with custom image
+* Replace WordPress logo with custom branding image
 * Change link on admin bar logo
-* Change page title (html title tag) of all admin pages
+* Custom page title template on admin pages (change <head> => <title> tag)
-* Add custom branding image between admin bar and content on all pages
+* Add custom branding image above the content in admin bar
-* Hide WordPress in from admin bar
+* Hide WordPress logo
-* Hide site name in admin bar
+* Hide site name
-* Hide admin bar context menus
+* Hide admin bar logo context menu
+* Hide update notifications block
-* Hide "Comments" menu
+* Hide "Comments" block
-* Hide "New" menu
+* Hide "New" menu block
 * Hide "New" -> "Post"
 * Hide "New" -> "Link"
 * Hide "New" -> "Page"
 * Hide "New" -> "User"
 * Hide "New" -> "Media"
-* Hide update notifications
-* Add custom heading to admin bar
+* Change site name to custom text
 * Hide yellow WordPress update notification
-* Hide Screen options menu
-* Hide Help menu
-* Hide Favorite Actions menu
 * Change Howdy text
 * Change Log Out text
 * Remove "Edit My Profile" option from context menu
-* Show "Log Out" button only
+* Show "Log Out" button only on the right

 = Admin Footer Options =
 * Hide footer completely